mandober/debrief.math/300-logic/lo.GLOSSARY.md

 Logical connectives or logical operators are symbols or strings used to connect logical formulas in a grammatically valid way, such that the value of the compound formula depends only on the values of comprising formulas and on the meaning of the connective.

 Logical connectives include negation (¬), conjunction (∧), inclusive disjunction (∨), exclusive disjunction (⊕), biconditional (⇔), implication (⇒), NAND (↑), NOR (↓), etc.

+A logical connective is *truth-functional* if the truth value of a compound sentence is a function of the truth-value of its sub-sentences; i.e. if the truth value of the compound sentence can be determined from its atoms.
+A class of connectives is truth-functional if each of its members is.

 ## Logical constant
 A logical constant (aka logical symbol or constant symbol) of a formal language is a symbol that has the same semantic value under every interpretation of that language.
 Two important types of logical constants are logical connectives and logical quantifiers.
 The equality predicate (=) is also treated as a logical constant in many systems of logic.